-Connectivity and Location of Rights-of-Way, 33.654.110.B
+33.654.110 Connectivity and Location of Rights-of-Way

+A. Purpose.
 The regulations of this section ensure provision of efficient access to as many lots as possible, and enhance direct movement by pedestrians, bicycles, and motor vehicles between destinations.
+Direct routes for bicycles and pedestrians from residential areas to neighborhood facilities, such as schools and parks, are particularly important to increase the convenience of travelling by foot or bicycle.
 The specific location of rights-of-way is influenced by a variety of conditions, including existing development, streets and lot patterns, and environmental features.